 What are CNC files?

-CNC files are digital blueprints that CNC machines use to carve, cut, or mold material.
-They contain specific instructions that guide the machine on how to produce a particular design.
+CNC files are digital blueprints machines used to carve, cut, or mould material.
+They contain specific instructions that guide the machine in producing a particular design.

 Why is the file format important in CNC machining?